Marc Teboulle is a Professor at the School of Mathematical

 Variations.
 He is on the editorial boards of SIAM J. Optimization;

-Journal of Optimization Theory and Applications, Science China Mathematics, and the SMAI J. of Computational Mathematics.
+Journal of Optimization Theory and Applications, SIAM J. on Mathematics of Data Science, and the SMAI J. of Computational Mathematics.

 During 1999-2002, he served as chairman of the Department of Statistics